Sports and activities

 PANATHLON-LOGO-LARGE

-We have been supporting Panathlon’s sports programme for deaf children since 2014.
+We have been supporting Panathlon’s sports programme for deaf children since 2014 and have been an official partner since 2020.
 The sports charity began with a boccia tournament which, following a successful pilot in the London area, was then rolled out to deaf children in the Midlands, the North West, the North East and East England.
-The sports programme has expanded and now tennis, football, swimming and ten-pin bowling are also offered.
+The sports programme has expanded and now includes tennis, football, swimming and ten-pin bowling.

-Our grant in 2022-2023 has supported a range of sporting opportunities for deaf children and young people, including cricket, swimming and New Age Kurling.
+Our most recent grants have supported a range of sporting opportunities for deaf children and young people, including cricket, swimming and New Age Kurling.
 A P.E.
-Co-ordinator whose school won a Panathlon swimming gala at the London Aquatics Centre in March 2023 said, ‘Every student who wants to compete, can!
+Co-ordinator, whose school won a Panathlon swimming gala at the London Aquatics Centre, said, ‘Every student who wants to compete, can!
 Panathlon is about celebrating the individual progress, effort and achievement of all those involved.
 It’s a perfect mix of ability and inclusion.’

 England Deaf Cricket International player James Dixon has recently joined Panathlon, organising activities in North West England.
 ‘It’s been great to work with schools in the North West through Panathlon and see the pupils develop in confidence, and learn that you can break down barriers,’ he said.
 ‘When I give out medals and certificates, I can see the difference it makes to those pupils and it’s wonderful.’

-We are supporting two fantastic projects to bring deaf children and young people together in London:
+We are supporting a number of fantastic projects to bring deaf children and young people together in London, Birmingham and York.

 Remark!
 Community runs a weekly youth club in North London.
 Our grant has supported the appointment of a new co-ordinator to lead activities.
 Recent highlights have included a cookery workshop led by a professional chef in a commercial kitchen, and a tour of Dulwich Picture Gallery from a local Deaf historian.
 ‘The club has given the opportunity to many Deaf young people within London, to come together, build their social skills, make new friends and feel like they belong within a community,’ said Trustee and founder Jonny.